older couple on laptop

 This checklist provides a general overview of opportunities at the start of the new tax year.
 Your personal circumstances, goals, and risk tolerance are unique, and the best course of action depends entirely on your individual situation.

-The start of the 2025/26 tax year is the perfect time for a financial review.
+The start of the 2026/27 tax year and the changes it brings makes this an especially worthwhile time for a financial review.
 Please get in touch to schedule a meeting.
-We can help you understand how these allowances apply to you, ensure your financial plan is up-to-date, and make confident decisions for the year ahead.
+We can help you understand how these allowances apply to you, ensure your financial plan is up to date, and make confident decisions for the year ahead.

 Let's work together to make the most of the opportunities this new tax year brings.